Washi1337/ctf-writeups/FlareOn/2020/11/README.md

 I probably spent way too much time on this challenge.
 After the fact, I learnt there were so many write-ups about this malware, and how it uses the XOR + Serpent combination for encryption/decryption that I could have probably solved it with a lot of existing tools instead.
 I heard some people just solved it this way by just guessing that this would still be the case.
 I wish the FLARE team would have changed one or two things regarding the encryption algorithms that were used, since they were basically just a copy paste of the original.

-Nevertheless, I really enjoyed the process and I learnt a lot.
+Nevertheless, I really enjoyed the process and I learnt a lot, and is probably in my top 3 challenges for this year.
 It is a proper final challenge for Flare-On, as it showcases a malware sample of what you could find in the real world.